stephank/arashi-js/README.md

 environment variables JAVA and YUICOMP if the defaults don't work for your set-up.

 * `make clean` is your run-off-the-mill cleaning target for the above two.

+## Canvas pecularities

+The HTML5 canvas has a fair amount of state variables.
+This is the place to document the pecularities of how ArashiJS deals with these variables.

+* When using the drawing state stack, always `restore` **before** a `stroke` or `fill` operation.
+* Always reset `globalAlpha` to 1.0 when you're done using it.